NickMaev/react-core-boilerplate/README.md

 # Changes
 Version | Date | Description
 ---|---|---
+1.3.0 | 2018-10-22 | Updated React package.
+Added the `AppComponent` component which allows you to do the "force update" of the "stucked" components (for ex. `Loader` component in `LoginPage`).
+Added Serilog logger which log into files (`logs/` directory) and also into Azure Cloud Provider.
 1.2.1 | 2018-10-20 | Fixed `Loader` component which worked incorrect with SSR in some cases.
 1.2 | 2018-10-18 | Updated dependency of "ASP.NET Core" package due to vulnerability.
 Added feature which allows you to pass JSON objects to URL query for GET and DELETE methods.
 1.1 | 2018-10-16 | Fixed `AppRoute` component.
 Solved issue with passing params to components from React Router.
 If you want to fix it manually, see the commit [here](https://github.com/NickMaev/react-core-boilerplate/commit/34bef1c42879e73985633275c8fb499415c60d8a).